YadamVinay369/errsole_first_task/README.md

 ## Note

-In the package.json file I have added explicitily
+In the package.json file, I have added explicitly
 ```bash
 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",